-New to the Street Launches 24-Part Series With ARAX Holdings, Spotligh...
+New to the Street Launches 24-Part Series with ARAX Holdings, Spotligh...

-Filming for the series is slated to begin this week, with the first episode expected to debut in mid-October.
-In addition to national television coverage, the series will leverage earned media, targeted commercials, and iconic outdoor billboards to maximize visibility for ARAX Holdings' innovations, which integrate blockchain technology and BaaP (Blockchain as a platform, DePIN (Decentralized Physical Infrastructure Networks), decentralized secure connectivity and last mile reach, DeFI, DeFI/CeFI trade finance (hybrid solutions), greenhouse gas (GHG) accounting, AI powered solutions, all data/privacy/financial regulation, and compliance.
+Filming for the series is slated to begin this Thursday, with the first episode expected to debut [add anticipated date].
+In addition to national television coverage, the series will leverage earned media, targeted commercials, and iconic outdoor billboards to maximize visibility for ARAX Holdings' innovations, which integrate blockchain technology and BaaP (Blockchain as a platform, DePIN (Decentralized Physical Infrasture Networks), decentralized secure connectivity and last mile reach, DeFI, DeFI/CeFI trade finance (hybrid solutions), greenhouse gas (GHG) accounting, AI powered solutions, all data/privacy/financial regulation, and compliance.

-"We are thrilled to partner with ARAX Holdings to bring their transformative technologies to the forefront," said Vince Caruso, CEO of New to The Street.
+"We are thrilled to partner with ARAX Holdings to bring their transformative technologies to the forefront," said [Insert Name], CEO of New to The Street.
 "This series will shine a spotlight on their visionary solutions and the impact they are making across industries, from digital security to environmental sustainability."

 About ARAX's Suite of Solutions, Core Blockchain, CorePass and Lunaº Mesh